-- (a) Included within revenues are energy and water sales of \$5 million (2017 \$4 million), provision of service including the wastewater and stormwater services of \$3 million (2017 \$nil), maintenance, repair and construction services of \$72 million (2017 \$76 million) and customer billing services of \$4 million (2017 \$7 million). - (b) Includes certain costs of waste management and planning services, mobile equipment services, public works and various other services pursuant to service agreements. - (c) Incudes certain costs of cash processing service, corporate services for Drainage operations and various other services pursuant to service agreements. - (d) Includes franchise fees of \$61 million at 0.39 cents per kilowatt hour of electric distribution sales volume for direct connect customers and 0.81 cents per kilowatt hour for all other customers (2017 \$63 million at 0.43 cents per kilowatt hour of electric distribution sales volume for direct connect customers and 0.84 cents per kilowatt hour for all other customers), franchise fees of \$22 million at 8% (2017 \$21 million at 8%) of qualifying revenues of water services and waste water services, franchise fees of \$9 million at 8% (2017 \$3 million at 8%) of qualifying revenue of sanitary services, property taxes of \$18 million (2017 \$16 million) on properties owned within the City municipal boundaries and business tax of \$nil (2017 \$1 million). - (e) Interest expense on the obligation to the City at interest rates ranging from 3.41% to 8.50% (2017 3.41% to 8.50%).
+- (b) Includes certain costs of waste management and planning services, mobile equipment services, public works and various other services pursuant to service agreements. - (c) Incudes certain costs of cash processing service, corporate services for Drainage operations and various other services pursuant to service agreements. - (d) Includes franchise fees of \$62 million at 0.41 cents per kilowatt hour of electric distribution sales volume for direct connect customers and 0.85 cents per kilowatt hour for all other customers (2018 \$61 million at 0.39 cents per kilowatt hour of electric distribution sales volume for direct connect customers and 0.81 cents per kilowatt hour for all other customers), franchise fees of \$22 million at 8% (2018 \$22 million at 8%) of qualifying revenues of water services and waste water services, franchise fees of \$9 million at 8% (2018 \$9 million at 8%) of qualifying revenue of sanitary services and property taxes of \$20 million (2018 \$18 million) on properties owned within the City municipal boundaries. - (e) Finance expenses on the long-term loans and borrowings obligation to the City at interest rates ranging from 3.41% to 7.01% (2018 3.41% to 8.50%).